loopDelicious/docker-extension/README.md

 ### Code of Conduct

-All are welcome to contribute to this project.
-Please follow the [Postman code of conduct](https://www.postman.com/legal/community-code-of-conduct), and don't be a jerk.
+Everyone is welcome to contribute to this project.
+Please follow the [Postman Code of Conduct](https://www.postman.com/legal/community-code-of-conduct), and don't be a jerk.